Education

 - B.S. in Biology, Saint Vincent College

-I have worked in clinical practice for 12 years as a veterinarian with about 20 years total experience within the field, and I am an accredited, PA licensed veterinarian.
-I have a special interest in education and public health.
-Prior to coming to Grove City College, I was the Medical Director & instructor at Vet Tech Institute/Median School of Allied Health Careers for six years.
-For three years, I taught within the Biology Departments at Penn State-Beaver and Geneva College.
-I have also consulted with on-line educational programs in the areas of anatomy and physiology.
+Dr. Farone worked in clinical practice for 12 years as a veterinarian and she is still a USDA accredited, PA licensed, veterinarian.
+She has a special interest in education and public health.
+Prior to coming to Grove City College, Dr. Farone was the Medical Director & instructor at Vet Tech Institute/Median School of Allied Health Careers for six years.
+For three years, she taught within the Biology Departments at Penn State-Beaver and Geneva College and also consulted with on-line educational programs in the areas of anatomy and physiology.

 Research

-Zoonotic disease, public health, and tick-borne diseases.
-In our previous five-year study, we have speciated nearly 3,000 ticks and tested the ticks for the presence of five tick-borne pathogens.
+Dr. Farone has led student research projects since 2012.
+Infectious diseases, public health, tick-borne diseases, and honey bee health are or have been her main fields of study.
+In a previous five-year study, her team speciated nearly 3,000 ticks and tested the ticks for the presence of five tick-borne pathogens.
 Ticks are known to host zoonotic pathogens, however, there are few Pennsylvania (PA) state-wide studies that define regional tick species and the prevalence of common tick-borne pathogens.
-Two major objectives of our study is to confirm common tick species found in PA and the prevalence of common pathogens carried by Ixodes scapularis or the deer tick.
+Two major objectives of our study were to confirm common tick species found in PA and the prevalence of common pathogens carried by Ixodes scapularis or the deer tick.

-During the 2019 spring semester, I took a sabbatical to study all aspects of apiculture and to develop a new research program at the College which involves bringing a research and teaching apiary to campus.
-I have the opportunity to travel to France, Scotland, Montana and within Pennsylvania to consult and work with multiple experts in bee medicine and beekeeping.
-Stay tuned for new developments!
+During the 2019 spring semester, Dr. Farone took a sabbatical to study all aspects of apiculture and to develop a new research program at the College which involves bringing a research and teaching apiary to campus.
+She had the opportunity to travel to France, Scotland, Montana and within Pennsylvania to consult and work with multiple experts in bee medicine and beekeeping.
+Grove City now has an on-site research and teaching apiary and a Penn State Certified Pollinator-friendly garden managed by Dr. Farone and her students.
+Check out more about our current honey bee related projects at www.GCCBeeProject.com.

 - Human & Mammalian Anatomy (lecture and laboratory)